lemaiwo/UI5Con2019/README.md

                 				this.addEmptySkill();
                 			}
                 		},
-    	    -  Calculated properties - Person total
+    	    -  Calculated properties - Person total - changes of other values

                     Object.defineProperty(this, "Total", {
         				get: () => {